top of page

 • Make sure you order and watch your drinks being poured and served.

 • If you invite someone back to the hotel, you’ll need (and want) to register them at the front desk.
 If they don’t have an ID on them, you’re probably better off calling them a cab.
+Hotels in Colombia require guest registration and ID verification as part of national safety regulations designed to protect guests and prevent human trafficking and exploitation of minors.
+It may feel formal if you’re not used to it, but it’s actually an additional layer of security for everyone staying there.

 Savvy travelers of any background know that anywhere they go in the world, they’ll need to keep both eyes and ears open.
 Like we say here, “¡Pilas pues!” which doesn’t translate literally but means “pay attention.”
 The team, your guides, the hotels we use, and the visits we plan for you will keep you secure, happy and comfortable, so you can travel just as you are.
 Basically the only thing you’ll lose here is your heart.
 Yup, like so many before you, you’ll probably be planning an early retirement here, too.